Azure-Samples/azure-open-ai-rag-oyd-text-images/workshop/content/document_data_management/3_azure_ai_search.md

 ![alt](../../images/document_data_management_3_azure_ai_search_8.png)

-Also, observe that there aren't any documents that were processed, evidently be *0/0* in both **Docs succeeded** and **Error/Warning**, even though the indexer did run a job upon index creation.
+Also, observe that there aren't any documents that were processed, evidently by *0/0* in both **Docs succeeded** and **Error/Warning**, even though the indexer did run a job upon index creation.

 ---

-**Congratulation!** You successfully configured Azure Open AI resource, and it's ready to load some PDF data, use Azure OpenAI search to create the embedding, and populate the index!
+**Congratulation!** You've successfully configured your Azure OpenAI resource, and it is now ready to handle PDF data, use Azure OpenAI Search to create embeddings, and populate the index!

 Before we can populate the index, we needed to upload the raw PDFs and prepair for the indexer to be able to embed and popular the index - which is exactly what we'll be doing next!